Historians: Read Asset Metadata

 Many Intelligence Hub data pipelines focus on high‑frequency value changes for large numbers of points/tags, written to a narrow table for throughput and low latency.
 Those pipelines typically do not process metadata.
 A complementary metadata pipeline can provide downstream systems with asset information such as asset name, description, hierarchy path, and more.
 This article outlines starter patterns for that purpose, with notes for specific historians.

-These considerations pertain to obtaining tag metadata.
+These considerations pertain to obtaining asset metadata.

 - Define scope: Identify the assets that are in scope for the given solution.